 - In the blender jar, add the coriander mixture, salt, and water.
 Grind it to a fine mixutre.

 Do not forget to check out South Indian fish curry.

 1. Serve it with Idlis, Dosas, Pongal, and rice.

 2. Can also be used as a spread for bread sandwiches.

 3. Can be used as a green chutney in chat varieties.

-Tips and Variations for Coriander Chutney Recipe:
+Tips and Variations for Indian cilantro chutney recipe:

-2. Add sauteed onions, if you are planning for more quantity.
+2. Add sauteed onions if you are planning for more quantity.

 3. Lime juice can also be substituted with tamarind in this recipe.